25 Essential IELTS Pie Chart Vocabulary for Band 7+ Writing

 • Healthcare remained stable at around 15%.

-The pie chart shows the percentage of different types of energy production in a European country in 1990 and 2010.
+The pie charts show the percentage of different types of energy production in a European country in 1990 and 2010.

 In 1990, fossil fuels accounted for nearly two-thirds of energy production, while renewables made up a minority share of just 12%.
 By 2010, however, renewable sources constituted a significant portion, increasing dramatically to 32%.